 - Grilled New York Strip Steak

 - Breaded Flounder Filet

 - Sautéed Shrimp Scampi

 - Vegetable Burrito

 For the most part, there is no charge for eating in the dining room.
 But like many things in cruising, some charges have crept in.

-So the vast majority of items on the menu are included when you eat in the dining room.
+So the vast majority of items on the menu are included.
 However, there may be some items on some lines that are an extra charge.
-These are often located at the bottom of the menu and include things like high-end steaks and lobster.
+These often include things like high-end steaks and lobster.